abcdavk/create-mc-bedrock-cli/README.md

 2. Follow the interactive prompts:
    - Select a sample project from the list.
    - Specify the destination folder where the project should be created.
-3. The tool will clone the selected sample into the specified folder and clean up temporary files.

 ## Showcase
 ![showcase](https://github.com/Keyyard/create-mc-bedrock-cli/blob/main/screenshots/img2.png)